aio-libs/aiocache/docs/serializers.rst

 Currently the following are built in:

-- DefaultSerializer: ideal for storing str values.
+- DefaultSerializer: stores data casting it to str.
+Won't return the same type if the data stored is not a str.
-- PickleSerializer: ideal for storing any Python object.
+- PickleSerializer: ideal for storing any Python object or keeping types.
 - JsonSerializer: ideal for storing in json format.

 In case the current serializers are not covering your needs, you can always define your custom serializer as shown in ``examples/serializer_class.py``: